MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization-reference.md

 Starting in Windows 10, version 1803, specifies the maximum foreground download bandwidth that Delivery Optimization uses during and outside business hours across all concurrent download activities as a percentage of available download bandwidth.

 ### Select a method to restrict peer selection
 Starting in Windows 10, version 1803, set this policy to restrict peer selection via selected option.
-Currently the only available option is **1 = Subnet mask**.
+Currently the available options include: 0 = NAT, 1 = Subnet mask, and 2 = Local Peer Discovery.
 The subnet mask option applies to both Download Modes LAN (1) and Group (2).

+When you set option 0, Delivery Optimization will find peers behind the same NAT (same public IP) but still prioritize same subnet peers.
+When you set option 2, Delivery Optimization will restrict peer selection to peers that are locally discovered (using DNS-SD).
+When GroupID mode is set, it will default to using the same subnet.
+If you want to use the GroupID across subnets, use the NAT option = 0.

 ### Delay background download from http (in secs)
 Starting in Windows 10, version 1803, this allows you to delay the use of an HTTP source in a background download that is allowed to use peer-to-peer.